 In addition to promoting abolitionism, the Salem Female Anti-Slavery Society fought segregationist laws and practices in their community, helped people who were newly freed or had recently escaped from slavery find safety and economic security, provided educational and job training opportunities for free Black youth, and lobbied against plans to move all free Black people in the United States back to Africa.
 The group disbanded in 1866 after the U.S. government abolished slavery in the entire nation.

-About the Resources
+About the Document

 In 1834, the members of the Salem Female Anti-Slavery Society wrote and signed a formal constitution.
 In the preamble of the constitution, they laid out for the first time all of their core beliefs.
 Any woman who agreed to uphold those beliefs was allowed to join the society, regardless of the color of her skin.